microsoft/ApplicationInsights-Android/README.md

 This project provides an Android SDK for Application Insights.
 [Application Insights](http://azure.microsoft.com/en-us/services/application-insights/) is a service that allows developers to keep their applications available, performing, and succeeding.
 This module allows you to send telemetry of various kinds (events, traces, exceptions, etc.) to the Application Insights service where your data can be visualized in the Azure Portal.

+The minimum SDK to use the Application Insights SDK in your app is 9.

+Automatic collection of lifecycle-events requires API level 15 and up (Ice Cream Sandwich+).

 **Release Notes**

 * Renamed umbrella class for setting up and starting the SDK to ```ApplicationInsights```